Seneca-BSA/bsa/docs/ses250/lab4.md

 1. Turn on the DC power supply and set the output to 5V then turn on the output.
 Verify the voltage reading on the DMM agrees with the output of the DC power supply then **turn it off**.
 If you are not seeing 5VDC at the DMM, verify your wiring and that you are using the correct output channel of the power supply.

 1. Next, we’ll set up **a second DMM** for the current measurement.
 For this, we’ll connect the black banana cable to the “LO” Input (3) and the red banana cable to the “3A” Input (4).
-Afterward, press the “SHIFT” button (1) and the “DCV” button (2) together to enter DC current mode.
+Afterward, press the “SHIFT” button (1) and the “DCV” button (2) together to enter DC current mode (DCI).

     ![Figure 4.8](lab4-dmm-1.png)